sylv/Jinglebot/README.md

 - You can select a role to be given to the person on the top of the leaderboard.
 - Other improvements like how commands are registered, how errors are handled, that kinda thing.
 - Reactions are removed if the user is on cooldown (aka has already reacted).
+- The `config` command requires admin perms instead of owner perms
-- Config takes human readable times instead of numbers
+- config.json takes human readable times instead of numbers

 ## Features